almin/almin/README.md

 Write code thinking :)

+## Why

+Now, We can implement web application with Flux or Redux etc...

+But, I often hear the story that is "Control flow of Flux/Redux is cool, but where to implement domain logic."

+I think that the people skip to Flux/Redux from MV* pattern.

+> MV* --> ( HOLE ) --> Flux/Redux(CQRS+EventSourcing)

+Almin.js aim to fill the HOLE between MV* and Flux/Redux.

 ## Feature

 Almin provide some pattern, is not framework.

 - Testable
 - Scalable
-- Responsibility Layers patten - well-known Domain-Driven Design
+- Responsibility Layers patten - well-known as DDD(Domain-Driven Design)/CQRS

 Almin is a implementation of Read/Write Stack Architecture that is well-known as Flux/CQRS.